 The first VIP was made in 1930 from a porous material enclosed in rubber.
 In the 1950s, a glass wool core was welded to a steel panel.
 Nanostructured materials began to appear in the 1960s.
 The development of VIPs intensified and the first VIPs made of precipitated silica began to appear in the 1990s.

-The principles of vacuum insulation have been known for around 100 years and have been used in appliance design for many decades.
-Now with advances in materials science and increased attention on the energy efficiency of buildings, VIP products are being broadly applied in many industries where they were not used previously.
+The principles of Vacuum Insulation have been known for around 100 years and have been used in appliance design for many decades.
+Now materials science has advanced and attention on the energy efficiency of buildings has increased.
+It follows that VIP products are being broadly applied in many industries where they were not previously used.

-The thermal conductivity of a well-evacuated dry VIP with a fumed silica core is about 0.004 W/(m•K) after production; and it is about 0.020 W/(m•K) at ambient pressure.
+The thermal conductivity of a well-evaluated dry VIP with a fumed silica core is about 0.004 W/(m•K) after production.
+It is about 0.020 W/(m•K) at ambient pressure.
 By comparison, thermal conductivities of conventional insulation materials are typically between 0.030 and 0.040 W/(m•K).

-Estimations of payback period (PBP) should include the value of the floor space made available by the thinness of the VIPs.
-Construction materials must have extremely long service lives.
-Since VIPs reach the end of their service life when the gas pressure rises above 50 to 100 mbar, much research and development is focused on the envelope of the VIP.
-Further research into panel construction could maximize the service life cycle to many decades or even a century.
+VIPs reach the end of their service life when the gas pressure rises above 50 to 100 mbar.
+For this reason, much research and development is focused on the envelope of the VIP.
+Further research into panel construction could maximise the service life cycle to many decades or even a century.